cademtz/sparkly-fx/README.md

 - Output multiple streams/layers
 - Highly customizeable streams (Multiple mattes, visibility filters, color adjustment, unlimited FOV)

+Usage:
+- From the releases page, download a ZIP and extract it
+- Using a DLL-loader/DLL-injector, load the DLL into Team Fortress 2.
+- In-game, press the `F11` or `Insert` key to open and use the Sparkly FX menu.

 Please read [known-bugs.md](known-bugs.md).
 This software is in early development.

 You can chat with fellow TF2 video editors (including me) in the Castellum Discord server: